AlfredPaguio/CVs-and-Resumes/README.md

 ## About Me

-A highly motivated and dedicated student with a passion for technology and programming but doesn't have own laptop/desktop PC.
-Currently pursuing a degree in BSIT, with a familiarity in programming languages such as C++, C#, Visual Basic .NET, Java, and PHP, Python.
+A highly motivated and dedicated student with a passion for technology and programming.
+Currently pursuing a degree in BSIT, with a familiarity in programming languages such as C++, C#, Visual Basic .NET, Java, PHP, and Python.

 ## Education
 **Bachelor of Science in Information Technology (2019 up to present)**<br>